Raul-VR/Raul-VR/README.md

 - I’m @Raul-VR
-- I’m interested in AI, cybersecurity
+- I’m interested in AI and the Cloud
 - Currently learning CS @ ITESM
-- Twitter @raulAVR
+- ex-SWE Intern @ Microsoft

 <!---
 Raul-VR/Raul-VR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.